alextzik/CodeReadabilityProject/README.md

 In the last few years there have been significant efforts in providing a quantitative meaning to readability in general, namely [1], [2], [3] and [4].
 Despite these efforts, there is still no clear definition of the term readability.
 However, it is a popular opinion that readability is a crucial aspect of any software project.
 In many cases, other individuals might need to understand one’s code (code reusability) or the developer might need to remember his own code in order to move forward.

 As far as code understanding in this paper is concerned, a distinction can be made between simplicity and readability.
-We consider readability as the ease of reading and understanding the code, whereas simplicity as the measure of how easy the logic of the algorithm is to follow.
+We consider readability as the ease of reading and understanding the *code*, whereas simplicity as the measure of how easy the logic of the *algorithm* is to follow.

 Both simplicity and readability are a way of ranking the quality of each piece of code.
 They provide a way of assessing the finished product and giving insight into its quality, maintainability, efficiency and reliability.
 The measures of readability and simplicity must align with the human perception of these terms, which is also highly subjective.
 Therefore, even though we think the estimation of these metrics is a regression problem by its nature, we tackle it as a clustering problem.